 Cambridge Dinghy Sailing caters for people who do not have the time for Team Racing, but still want to sail and race dinghies while at Cambridge.
 We welcome sailors of any ability, and run beginner and more advanced tuition to RYA training standards – plus fleet racing for sailors with suitable experience.
 In addition, membership also entitles dinghy sailors to participate in all the activities of the Windsurfing and Kitesurfing sections!

 The Boats and Equipment We Use

-Each Michaelmas term we run an RYA Level 1 training course for up to 12 novices.
+Each Michaelmas term Cambridge Dinghy Sailing runs an RYA Level 1 training course for up to 12 novices.
 The course runs on two successive Sundays towards the end of October and is taught by RYA-certified instructors.
 It represents an exceptional opportunity to acquire basic dinghy sailing skills or brush up existing skills.
 The two days of training ensure that participants have a solid grounding in rigging a single-handed dinghy and sailing confidently in light to moderate winds.
 You can book online at our RYA Level 1 training page.

 The course also teaches fundamental sailing skills such as wind direction awareness and boat handling essentials.
 Participants who pass the end-of-course assessment get an internationally-recognised RYA Level 1 certificate.
 That enable them to progress to higher levels of skill and qualification with the Club or at any RYA-recognised dinghy sailing centre.